Structure and formatting¶

 Additionally, each page must include a uniquely named reST label directly before the page title, to enable the Sphinx ref role for linking to a page.

-For example, this page “Structure and formating” has the label
+For example, this page “Structure and formatting” has the label

 .. _structure-formatting: Structure and formatting ########################